sealerio/sealer/docs/user-guide/get-started.md

 We can run a cluster using `sealer run` or `sealer apply` command, `sealer apply` needs you edit a Clusterfile to tell sealer the cluster configuration.

-If you don't know how to write a Clusterfile, you can inspect a image to show the default Clusterfile:
+If you don't know how to write a Clusterfile, you can inspect an image to show the default Clusterfile:

 ```shell script
 sealer inspect -c kubernetes:v1.19.9